traits/Traits3D/README.md

 ### What is this repository for? ###

-* Protean3D is a successor of my 3D function plotting library [QwtPlot3D] (http://qwtplot3d.sourceforge.net/).
+* Protean3D is a successor of my 3D function plotting library [QwtPlot3D](http://qwtplot3d.sourceforge.net).
-It has been rewritten using modern C++ and OpenGL
+  It has been rewritten using more recent C++ and OpenGL features.

 * Version (n.a)
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)